Azure/Moneo/docs/CustomMetrics.md

    -  \_\_init\_\_(self, node_fields, exp_config)
        - This function will initialize the class and the parent class.
 You must pass in a list of your metrics and a config dictionary (see NodeExporter for example).
    -   collect(self, field_name)
-       - This function will be what is actuallycollecting your metrics.
+       - This function will be what is actually collecting your metrics.
 For example it may open a file and parse it for a give metric.
    -   cleanup(self)
        - This function will be called right before exit.
 SO it could be used to close any open files or print a message.
 4. In addition to the class you will need to have the following supporting functions: